 The paper points out that this effect can be used for other things besides accelerating spacecraft.
 Instead of using the energy for propulsion, store it and use it for some other useful purpose.
 It could also be used to manipulate a binary black hole into a desired configuration, using the halo drive like titanic optical tweezers.

-This was a totally silly sci-fi idea when I was a young man.
-The idea was since a pocket transistor radio could pick up music broadcasts from radio stations with no wires invovled (wirelessly), perhaps it would be possible for an engine to pick up electricity broadcast from a power station with no wires involved.
+This was a totally silly sci-fi idea that dates back to when I was a young man.
+The idea was since a pocket transistor radio could pick up music broadcasts from radio stations with no wires involved (wirelessly), perhaps it would be possible for an engine to pick up electricity broadcast from a power station with no wires involved.
 The technical term is Inductive Charging or Wireless power transfer.

-True, there was lots of work done in the 1960s on transmitting power with beams of microwaves aimed at rectennas.
+True, there was lots of work done in the 1960s on transmitting power with beams of microwaves aimed at rectennas (mostly for titanic orbital solar power stations getting their electrical power to customers on the ground).
 However, while this was wireless, it was not a "broadcast."
-It was a narrowcast beam, if the rectenna wandered outside the beam the power would be cut off.
+It was a narrowcast beam, if the receiving rectenna wandered outside the beam the power would be cut off.

 Broadcast power was officially confirmed to be a handwavium idea.

-For now, broadcast power seems to have made the jump from pure handwavium into fringe unobtanium.
+For now, broadcast power seems to have made the jump from pure handwavium into fringe unobtainium.

 The main practical problem is how does the power company determine who tapped some power, so the company knows where to send the bill?